-7. After completing customization, turn off the virtual machine.
-To create a virtual machine template, follow the appropriate steps for virtualization environment.

-NOTE: After preparing the base virtual machine, in case the virtual machine is restarted, the puppet verification file will need to be deleted from system.
-This file can be found in Windows at C:\ProgramData\puppet_verification_run.txt or in Linux at /var/lib/ puppet_verification_run.txt.
+- 7. After completing customization, turn off the virtual machine.
+To create a virtual machine template, follow the appropriate steps for virtualization environment. - NOTE: After preparing the base virtual machine, in case the virtual machine is restarted, do the following: - The puppet verification file will need to be deleted from system.
+This file can be found in Windows at C:\ProgramData \puppet_verification_run.txt or in Linux at /var/lib/puppet_verification_run.txt. - Delete the ssl directory located at /var/lib/puppet/ssl for Linux VMs and C:\ProgramData\PuppetLabs\puppet\etc \ssl for Windows VM. - Remove the certname entry from puppet_conf file.